UnwarySage/quil-ripple/README.md

 # hex-mesh

-A Quil sketch designed to ... well, that part is up to you.
+A Quil sketch of sunlight on water, made geometric.
+Or maybe I see to many patterns in the noise.

 ## Usage